Commercial Investment Mortgages

 Loan to value

-The maximum LTV offered in the market is currently 75%.
-This is fairly common and offered by a number of challenger banks.
+The maximum LTV offered in the market is currently 75%, through challenger banks.

 Affordability